 Both academics and policy makers increasingly see frugal innovation as a promising way to overcome constraints in, for example, (access to) health, energy water, and food, by and for people worldwide.
 It could possibly contribute to global societal challenges and themes, for example sustainability, reduction of poverty and inclusion.
 Frugal innovations can be found across the globe, ranging from (informal) urban and rural settlements and communities to industrial complexes.
 Multiple actors are involved, including national governments and international organizations, multinational enterprises, non-governmental organizations (NGOs), maker movements, and innovators at grassroots level.

 About the minor

-All third year Bachelor's students at Leiden University, TU Delft and Erasmus University Rotterdam who are interested to become engaged in a new and emerging field of studies, and are up for an multidisciplinary challenge and an field assignment in the Netherlands or abroad.
-This minor is especially targeted to those who see the mutual benefit of integrating social, entrepreneurial and technological knowledge and skills, and are eager to apply their academic knowledge to practical work and a field assignment.
-This minor is a full-time, 30 EC minor, which runs from September 2020 until the last week of January in 2021.
+All third year Bachelor's students at Leiden University, TU Delft and Erasmus University Rotterdam who are interested to become engaged in a new and emerging field of studies, and are up for an multidisciplinary challenge and a field assignment in the Netherlands or abroad.
+This minor is especially targeted to those who see the mutual benefit of integrating social, entrepreneurial and technological knowledge and skills, and are eager to apply their academic knowledge to practical work.
+This minor is a full-time, 30 EC minor, which runs from September 2021 until the last week of January in 2022.
 Please, take into account that it is not possible to combine participation in this minor with other studies or retake exams.
 The minor forms a continuous program with its own exam rhythm and subsequent field assignment, which you cannot break into.

 Corona provisio (please read this carefully):

-This minor is a selection minor, 33 students will be admitted, ideally 11 students from each university.
-We are looking for a high diversity of interests and disciplinary backgrounds, The selection takes place by means of an application form you have to fill in and a CV.
-For more information on the minor and the application procedure check out the CFIA website or the study guides.
+This minor is a selection minor in which only 40 students will be admitted, ideally equally distributed amongst the three universities.
+We are looking for a high diversity of interests and disciplinary backgrounds.
+The selection takes place by means of an online application form you have to fill in and a CV.